Steps to Effective Project Cost Management

 Issues

-Why implement cost management on a project?
+Why set up cost management on a project?

 Anticipating risks